 The CFA Institute Research Challenge is a competition between university-sponsored teams that research a designated publicly traded company, prepare a written report on that selected company, and then present their findings to a panel of judges.
 The competition has four levels: local, sub-regional, regional, and global.
 Winners at the local level advance to compete against teams within their geographic region at the sub-regional level.
 Winning teams at the sub-regional level advance to compete at the regional level.
 Winning teams at the regional level advance to compete at the global level.
 One team is designated the ultimate winning team, or champion, at the global level.
-No purchase is necessary in order to participate.
 The decisions of CFA Institute interpreting these rules shall be final and binding upon all teams and local level hosts.